 The packages have been designed trying to make code maintenance as simple and as reliable as possible.
 Furthermore, a central aim of the design has been to allow the easy implementation by users of additional ways of quantifying radiation, who will hopefully contribute them back to this project so that this family of packages with time caters for all aspects of photobiology.
 The current source code and all earlier versions are available from git repositories at https://github.com/aphalo/

 Citing posts and pages

 The following citation is for the whole site:

-The author and date of first posting is displayed for each post at the top, as well as the URL below the post, so an example citation could be:
+The author and date of first posting are displayed for each post under the title, so an example citation could be: